yuschick/portfolio/README.md

 # Dan Yuschick Portfolio
 #### [www.DanYuschick.com](http://www.danyuschick.com)

 This repo contains my working progress on my latest portfolio redesign.
 Not only will this build be a full redesign from the existing layout but it also deviates from my prior use of Ember in favor of React.
 The project was initially set up using `create-react-app` with Yarn handling my packages.
 The content will be synced with Firebase much like the current site but there will be a slight JSON restructuring for easier maintainability.
+Lastly, I have this integrated with DeployBot to automatically deploy any new builds that are committed to GitHub.

 ![Dan Yuschick dot com](https://github.com/yuschick/portfolio/blob/master/src/images/screenshot.jpg)